 This policy applies on school premises and during school hours, on visits and trips, at school events or other occasions related to the school, and on any occasions when the students are the responsibility of the staff.
 The policy applies when students are off site on study leave or work experience.
 When students are travelling to and from school they are considered to be representing the school, therefore the school rules apply.
 This includes Sixth Form students, who remain subject to school jurisdiction even if off site, for example on lunchtime exeat, or when allowed off site if not being taught or in transit to another institution.
-The school reserves the right to take interest in and impose sanctions for any misconduct by any student at any time, beyond the bounds of the school day, week, and term, where such misconduct could have repercussions for the orderly running of the school.
+The school reserves the right to take interest in and impose sanctions for any misconduct by any student at any time, beyond the bounds of the school day, week, and term, where such misconduct could have repercussions for the orderly running of the school, poses a threat to another student or member of the public or could adversely affect the reputation of the school.
 In addition to this policy, further details are given in school policies on anti-bullying, equality, and drugs and substance abuse related incidents.